ModOpAgency/backbone-marionette-es6-seed/README.md

 ##  Additional Information
 --------------------------------------------------------------------------------
 #### Updating the sprite sheet:

-After adding new images, you'll want to update the sprite sheet using the npm script
+After adding new images to the assets folder, you'll want to update the sprite sheet using the npm script <em>build-sprite</em>...

+        npm run build-sprite

+This will take all png, jpg and jpeg files located in the /assets/images/source folder and convert them into a spritesheet as well as create the scss classes corresponding with the spritesheet.